Running Nextflow pipelines on Puhti

 SSH into the login node of Puhti cluster (See instructions here)

-3. Activate the conda environment for Nextflow on Puhti
+3. Load Nextflow module on Puhti

 In case you need any custom installations with specific version of Nextflow in your workspace, please follow instructions here.